rudi-platform/rudi-node-catalog/doc/api_public_routes.md

 - `GET /api/v1/resources`
     - returns a list of all the public resources on the Producer node
+    - use of the optional parameters bellow can refine such request
 - `GET /api/v1/resources/:id`
     - returns the metadata for the identified resource
 - `PUT /api/v1/resources/:id/report`